RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Animations-Sprites/EditSpriteAnimation/README.md

 The speed of the animation.

 - `loopIndex`
-The index of the frame the animation should loop from
+The index of the frame the animation should loop from.

 - `rotationStyle`
 The style of rotation snapping to use for frames in this animation.

 ## Return Value
 None.